 Asset classes are different categories of financial instruments or different investment vehicles (such as cash & cash equivalents, real estate, derivatives, fixed assets, investment in equities, etc.), which are categorised on the basis of similar financial characteristics of each group and the basis may include the purpose of holding the asset, returns generated from the asset or any unique characteristic of the said asset.

 - The word “asset” means something of value or useful thing.
 Asset has been defined as any resource having economic value that any person owns or controls with the intention to receive a future economic benefit.

 - Thus, asset classes are nothing but different categories of such resources.
 The groups are made with the intention of keeping the similar type of assets together under one heading.

 - The different classes of asset include investment into equity or equity-linked saving schemes, alternative investments, real estates, fixed assets, cash & cash equivalents, etc.

 - Each asset class has its own objective, advantage & disadvantage.

 - Is there any correlation between the different classes of asset?
 The answer is not necessarily.
 In some cases, there is negative correlation between the classes.

 - The different classes are basically made for easy identification & observation.
-Each has different purpose.
+Each has a different purpose.